 In March 2018, we entered into a convertible loan (the "Loan"), pursuant to which we borrowed an aggregate of €260,000 from the lender.
 The loan bears interest at a rate of 3% per annum.
 The outstanding principal and interest under the Loan is convertible into our ordinary shares upon the first to occur of the following events, at the election of the lender for (i) or (ii): (i) our public announcement of a strategic business partnership aimed at joint development of, or development by the partner of, our Huntington's disease program, in which case the lender may convert the outstanding Loan amount into our ordinary shares at the then-prevailing trading price less a 25% discount; (ii) our public announcement of our decision to independently develop our Huntington's disease program in the future, in which case the lender may convert the outstanding Loan amount into our ordinary shares at the then-prevailing trading price; or, (iii) on or around March 30, 2020 at the then-prevailing trading price plus a 25% premium.
 In no event are we required, nor are we permitted, to issue ordinary shares in an amount that exceeds 0.5% of the total number of ordinary shares outstanding immediately prior to the entry into the Loan.
 The Loan agreement restricts the lender's ability to transfer the Loan, and prohibits the lender from entering into or engaging in any hedge, swap, short sale, derivative transaction or other agreement or arrangement that transfers any ownership of, or interests in, the Loan or our ordinary shares issued or issuable upon conversion of the Loan.
-The Loan and the ordinary shares issuable upon conversion of the Loan were issued in reliance on a private placement exemption from registration under the Securities Act of 1933, as amended.
+The Loan and the ordinary shares issuable upon conversion of the Loan.
+The Loan and the ordinary shares issuable upon conversion of the Loan.
+The Loan and registration under the Securities Act of 1933, as amended.

-At December 31, 2017, we had borrowings of € 7,244,000, which consisted of borrowings from a government body (€ 6,582,000) and convertible loans (€ 662,000).
+At December 31, 2017, we had borrowings of \in 7,244,000, which consisted of borrowings from a government body (\in 6,582,000) and convertible loans (\in 662,000).
 Cash is denominated in both U.S. dollars and euros.